Atlanta Better Buildings Challenge

 The buildings in which we work and live use roughly 40% of the energy in the U.S. economy at a cost of over $400 billion.
 Through a variety of efficiency improvements and proven approaches, we can make these buildings more energy efficient and better places to live and work while creating jobs and building a stronger economy.

 In February 2011, President Obama, building upon the investments of the Recovery Act, announced the Better Buildings Initiative to make commercial buildings 20% more energy and water efficient by 2020 and accelerate private sector investment in energy efficiency.

 2016 Annual Report

-The Atlanta Better Buildings Challenge has completed it's third full year of reporting.
-The 2015 Report is now available for download.
+The Atlanta Better Buildings Challenge has completed it's fourth full year of reporting.
+The 2016 Report is now available for download.
 Please click on the link to download the full report.
-ABBC Annual Report (2015)
+ABBC Annual Report (2016)